 By Charles Duhigg

 Focus: Improving productivity

 If you’re looking to boost your productivity, this is the book for you.
-Smarter Faster Better centers on eight key productivity concepts—like motivation, goal setting and decision making—that explain how the most productive people and companies get so much more done.
+Smarter Faster Better centers on eight key productivity concepts—motivation, goal setting, and decision-making—that explain how the most productive people and companies get so much more done.

 Full title: Grit: The Power of Passion and Perseverance

 Pioneering psychologist Angela Duckworth delivers an extremely powerful message in Grit: No matter what natural-born talents you’ve been given, you can become the best version of yourself through plain hard work and perseverance.

 She explains how anyone—from students to parents and athletes to business owners—can achieve success with “grit,” which Duckworth defines as a special combination of passion and persistence.

 Through research and anecdotes, Grit shows that success is not based on talent but on passion and a strong work ethic.
 She tells readers how and why they can achieve their goals as long as they are committed to working hard for it.

 If you think your bootstrapping is holding you back, read this book and think again.
 Author, FUBU founder, and ABC’s Shark Tank star Daymond John humbly started his business with only $40 in his pocket.

 John’s lack of financial resources drove him to be more innovative and dream up creative, cost-efficient campaigns that eventually launched his fashion brand FUBU into a $6 billion dollar global phenomenon.
 But had he started with more funds, he might never have had the desperation to do things differently.